 Students must meet academic, attendance, and service learning requirements in order to graduate.
 This page provides a brief overview of graduation requirements, as well as other resources to help prepare students for post-graduation success.
-Additional information is available in the Course Catalog.
+Additional information is available on the High School Course Guide page.

 Each student must enroll in a mathematics course in each year of high school, up to a maximum of four years.